camilleplays/Mobwat/rapport.md

 #### b) From Node_1 point of view:

   Node_0 transmits data (UDP) blindly to node_1, thinking the way is cleared since it doesn't detect the transmission of node_2.
 The same thing applies to node_2.
 Therefore, node_1 receives data from both sides.
 If the two nodes transmit exactly at the same time, the worse case, Node_1 can't decode any of them and the packets don't even appear on the PCAP file.
 The two nodes transmitting will try to transmit the same message again and again until it is acknowledge by Node_1 (on the PCAP file, node_1 sends an acknowledgment packet).
-We can only see the packets that are effectively received and decode by node_1 on the PCAP file.
+We can only see the packets that are effectively received and decoded by node_1 on the PCAP file.

 #### c) From Node_0 point of view: